 The OTO Homestead and Dude Ranch, located north of Gardiner, Montana, represents one of the first dude ranches in the west (perhaps the first in Montana) and was an important early Dude Ranch in the Yellowstone Park area.
 The evolving dude ranch began humbly about 1898 at the homestead and grew into a business opportunity.
 Its hey-day was in the 1920s, and entertained America's wealthy, especially eastern bankers and businessmen, and European aristocrats.
-Acquired under the Northern Yellowstone Winter Range acquisition project in 1991, 31 acres of the OTO property encompassing the guest ranch complex, the lower residence and caretaker residence, and trailhead were classified as administrative sites, and the remaining 3,232 acres of OTO lands acquired were classified as grizzly habitat/big game winter range.
-Accordingly, management strategies are to be applied to the OTO acquired lands as appropriate to their classified use.
-Since acquisition, the ranch complex has undergone a number of restoration and stabilization projects through the dedicated efforts of volunteers under the Passports in Time and other public stewardship programs.
+The OTO was acquired in the 1990s through a land exchange, and has been the focus of years of restoration, training several volunteers and forest service managers in historic preservation through partnerships and programs such as Passports in Time and Heritage Expeditions.
+The OTO Homestead and Dude ranch was listed on the National Register of Historic Places in 2004.

-The Camp Senia Historic District, located near Red Lodge, Montana, consists of 20 buildings and structures associated with the operation of the dude ranch from 1919 until 1929 and 10 historic buildings constructed under Forest Service special-use permits between circa 1922 and 1930.
+The Camp Senia Historic District, located near Red Lodge, Montana, consists of 20 buildings and structures associated with the operation of the dude ranch from 1919 until 1929 and 10 historic buildings constructed under Forest Service special use permits between circa 1922 and 1930.
 All the historic buildings represent the western rustic architectural style.
 The Rock Creek Ranger Station Historic District is also near Red Lodge, Montana, and is significant for its role as an administrative facility for the Rock Creek Ranger District of the Beartooth, and subsequent Custer National Forest, from 1908 to 1962.